2024-2025 Graduate Catalog

 Program Admissions Requirements

 Satisfy one of the following options.
-All students must satisfy prerequisite areas indicated below before enrolling in any graduate CSIS course. - Complete a Bachelor’s degree from an accredited college or university with a cumulative GPA of 3.000 or higher
+All students must satisfy prerequisite areas indicated below before enrolling in any graduate CSIS course.

 - Complete a Bachelor’s degree from an accredited college or university with a cumulative GPA of 2.500 or higher.
 Complete six credit hours of graduate CSIS coursework as a non-degree-seeking student with a cumulative GPA of 3.000 or higher.